 “Vienna University of Technology (TU Vienna) physicists have designed a radical autostereoscopic (“glasses-free”) laser display that will send different ultrathin laser beams directly to individual viewers’ eyes, with full sunlight readability.
 The objective: create a realistic 3D illusion that changes as viewers walk or fly around the virtual object, with up to several thousand 3D viewing zones — each zone displaying a different view.”
 “Current 3D movies only show two different pictures — one slightly different for each eye.
 The new display can create hundreds or thousands of pictures — one for each viewing location (or viewer).”
 “So if you were walking, driving, or flying by the hypothetical display shown above, you would be seeing the leopard from constantly shifting different angles — even different sides.
 The display is designed to be amazingly bright, so it can be used outdoors, even in bright sunlight.
 The researchers expect the second prototype to be finished by mid-2015, with commercial launch scheduled for 2016.
 And yes, existing 3D movies can be converted into the new format, the researchers say.”

-Well there you have it.
-It looks like us receiving pleas from galactic princesses and time share salesmen in holographic-like form are about to be as ordinary as video chatting through our cell phones.
+Well, there you have it.
+It looks like us receiving pleas from galactic princesses and timeshare salesmen in the holographic-like form are about to be as ordinary as video chatting through our cell phones.
 I have a feeling that messaging while driving is about to take on a whole new dimension.